Dilawar Figar

-Dilawar Figar, (8 July 1929 - 25 January 1998) was a Pakistani humorist and poet.
+Dilawar Figar (8 July 1929 - 25 January 1998) was a Pakistani humorist and poet.
 He was known as Shehansha-e-Zarafat (King of humor) and Akbar-e-Sani (Akbar the Second, after the late poet Akbar Allahabadi) for his satire and humour.

 Early life and career

 Dilawar Figar was born as Dilawar Hussain on July 8, 1929 in Badaun, Uttar Pradesh, British India.
 He received his early education in his hometown, and later joined Agra University where he received his M.A. degree in (Urdu).
-He also did his M.A. in (English) and M.A. in (Economics).
-He associated himself with the teaching profession.
+He also did M.A. in (English) and M.A. in (Economics).
+He later became associated with the teaching profession.

 He migrated to Pakistan from India in 1968 and settled in Karachi.
 He joined Abdullah Haroon College as a teacher, where the renowned poet Faiz Ahmed Faiz was the principal at that time.
 Figar taught Urdu literature there.
 He also worked for Karachi Development Authority as an Assistant Director-Town Planning.